fullstaq-ruby/infra/docs/pull_request_template.md

  - [ ] Infrastructure overview diagram updated
    <!-- see docs/editing-diagrams.md to learn how to edit the diagram -->

+## Checklist for reviewers

+- [ ] If `terraform-hisec/` was updated: someone with the "Infra Owner" role has checked the output of `terraform plan`

 ## Definition of done (for team members)

-This checklist is for the person who merges this pull request.
+This checklist is for the person who merges this pull request. _Tick check boxes, or strike out irrelevant ones._

+ - [ ] If `terraform-hisec/` was updated: someone with the "Infra Owner" role has run `terraform apply`
  - [ ] Tested in production